 [Ed. note: The following piece was authored by The Legal Tease, of Sweet Hot Justice fame.
 Check out her other musings from Sweet Hot Justice here.]

-Heed the rest of the warnings back over at Sweet Hot Justice.
+Boom goes the dynamite, back over at Sweet Hot Justice….